turtacn/alameda-1/design/crd_alamedascaler.md

       app.federator.ai/part-of: wordpress
   spec:
     policy: stable
-    scalingTools: ["hpa"]
+    scalingTool:
+      type: vpa
     enableexecution: false
     selector:
       matchLabels:
         app: mysql
-    rollingUpdate:
-      maxUnavailablePercentage: 30
 ```

 In this example, it creates an _AlamedaScaler_ CR with name _alameda_ in namespace _webapp_.
 With this CR, Alameda will look for K8s deployment and deploymentconfig objects with label _app_ equals to _nginx_ in the same _webapp_ namespace.
 Any containers derivated from the found objects will be managed for their resource usages by Alameda.
-The `policy` field tells Alameda to make recommendations with _stable_ policy and the tools in `scalingTools` field will be used in the recommendations.
-The scalingTools precedence is VPA and then HPA.
+The `policy` field tells Alameda to make recommendations with _stable_ policy and the _vpa_ type `scalingTool` will be used in the recommendations.
 The `enableexecution` field is set to _false_ to instruct Alameda not to execute recommendations for containers selected by this CR.
 Please also note that the label `app.federator.ai/name` of this CR tells Alameda that the selected objects by this CR belongs to application _nginx_ and the label `app.federator.ai/part-of` says they are also part of the higher application called _wordpress_.
 In another word, the _wordpress_ application is built by _nginx_ and maybe also other components, and this AlamedaScaler CR is created to autoscale the _nginx_ deployment.
-For detailed _AlamedaScaler_ schema, please check out the last section of this document.
+For detailed _AlamedaScaler_ schema, check out the remaining sections of this document.

 > **Note:** The supported K8s api objects are created by resource _kind_:
 - ```Deployment``` of _groupversion_ ```apps/v1```, ```apps/v1beta1```, ```apps/v1beta2```, ```extentions/v1beta1``` and